demensky/demensky.com/en/index.md

 -   implementation of new components and directives,
 -   refactoring existing components and directives,
--   Implementation of online documentation for components and directives,
+-   implementation of online documentation for components and directives,
 -   unit testing coverage,
 -   correction of detected bugs,
 -   assistance to colleagues from parallel projects.